SysKitTeam/docs-point/docs/microsoft365-inventory/power-platform.md

     * [Power BI Inventory Report](../power-platform/power-platform-reports/power-bi-reports.md#power-bi-inventory-report)
     * [Power BI Permissions Report](../power-platform/power-platform-reports/power-bi-reports.md#power-bi-permissions-report)

-Follow the links to learn more about each of the available reports.
+**Follow the links to learn more about each of the available reports**.